Last Updated on 19th March 2026 by admin

 Max Depth: 1,642 meters (5,387 ft)

 Lake Baikal is a natural wonder located in the southern part of Siberia in Russia, and it has a number of incredible distinctions.
-It is the oldest, deepest, and largest volume in the whole world covering about 12,200 square miles in size.
-It is the deepest lake in all the fresh water lakes in the world and the deepest point of it is 1642 meters (5387 feet).
-The ancient lake is known to go back 30 million years ago which is the reason why it is ranked as one of the oldest lakes in this world.
+It is the oldest, deepest, and largest freshwater lake by volume in the world, covering about 12,200 square miles in size.
+It is the deepest freshwater lake in the world and the deepest point of it is 1642 meters (5387 feet).
+The ancient lake is estimated to be around 30 million years old which is the reason why it is ranked as one of the oldest lakes in this world.

 The landscape of this place is spectacular, with the Baikal Mountains on the north and south and the Barguzin Range in the east.
-The lake remains frozen between January and May creating potent clear ice that shines turquoise during the day.
-The patterns formed by cracks, bubbles and frozen waves are mesmerizing and has brought photographers and adventurers around the globe.
+The lake remains frozen between January and May creating thick, clear ice that shines turquoise during the day.
+The patterns formed by cracks, bubbles and frozen waves are mesmerizing, attract photographers and adventurers around the globe.

 5. Tanganyika Lake